usethesource/rascal-website/docs/Library/IO.md

 #### Description

-See [iprint exp](../Library/IO.md#IO-iprintExp) for a version that does not add a newline.
+See [iprintExp](../Library/IO.md#IO-iprintExp) for a version that does not add a newline.

 #### Examples